Key Legal Components of Lease Agreements

 If your property provides a space to park, whether it is in the driveway or an assigned space, you will want to include these details.
 You want to be sure that your tenant knows the rules of the neighborhood or the parking rules.
 Provide them with all of the details they need.
 If you are restricting how many vehicles can be there regularly, as compared to visitors, then you should outline that as well.

-Depending on the type of property, you may decide that some types of items are not allowed.
+Depending on the type of property, such as residential or commercial property, you may decide that some types of items are not allowed.
 For example, you may not allow water beds or grills on the property.
 If there are any items you do not permit to be there, you need to list them as well as the consequences if tenants do have the items and it causes damage to the property.
 You should be realistic in the items you prohibit and limit them to items that can damage the property.
+Lease agreements can cover both residential and commercial property, so be sure to specify the type of property in your rental agreements.

 Depending on the type of property, there may be other rules that you have not set but still need to be followed by the tenants.
-For example, if you have a homeowners' association, you should outline the rules that they enforce.
+For example, if you have a homeowners’ association or a condo association, you should outline the rules that they enforce, as condo association rules may also apply to tenants.
 If you do not have this but still need to enforce rules, such as not allowing vehicle repairs to be done on the property, then you should outline these too.
 These types of rules, if they are not already in place, tend to come about because of other tenant mistakes, so add things to your new leases when necessary.

 Leases are an extremely important part of any landlord and tenant relationship.
 They are not only designed to protect the property and you as the landlord, but also the tenants.
 If you are using a standardized lease, you will want to ensure that these components are included as well as any optional components you may need.